Strength Training for Golf: What’s The Point?

 Here’s a chart that shows the approximate repetitions possible in a set before failure.
 This is a rough guide and will vary a lot for different people and different exercises.
 To be optimally training strength we need to be using weights / resistances that are above 80% of our 1RM.

 Chart from “The Essentials Of Strength Training & Conditioning”

-- Improved Motor Unit Recruitment: This means it teaches our Central Nervous System (CNS) how to tap into all of our available muscle fibers.
+his means it teaches our Central Nervous System (CNS) how to tap into all of our available muscle fibers.
 The hardest ones to activate and train are our biggest and fastest ones known as the type 2x or fast twitch fibers.
 If you’re not training with maximal intent in your movements, you do not train these fibers.
 This is a huge missing element for those who only do cardio or exclusively slow tempo resistance training.

 Heavy strength training is the best tool we have for improving Motor Unit Recruitment.
 When using heavy loads relative to our strength level, we are forced to push as hard as possible and recruit as many of our muscle fibers as possible, otherwise we cannot execute the rep successfully.

 This is one of the main ways people get stronger without any increase in muscle size.
 They get better at recruiting fast twitch fibers they already have, but never learned to use.